by Marketing Tapart September 01, 2021

 Since natural light improves mood and productivity, you want to position your desk close to a window - preferably one that gets more sunlight.
 Also, position your computer or laptop to ensure no glare from a window or overhead lighting.

-We’d suggest you add a beautiful pendant lamp on your desk for task lighting.
+We’d suggest you add a beautiful pendant lamp to your desk for task lighting.

 2. Don't sacrifice form for function